 You can find another lucrative Teachable promotion here; Sign up for the Pro plan and receive TeachableU for free.
-TeachableU includes a full year of training workshops ($1764 value), access to the Teachable Masters program ($888 value), private masterclass training on how to use upsells ($149 value) and 8 weeks of Q&A group training ($300 value).
+TeachableU includes a full year of training workshops ($1764 value), access to the Teachable Masters program ($888 value), private masterclass training on how to use upsells ($149 value), and eight weeks of Q&A group training ($300 value).

 Is Teachable Right For You?

 If you’ve ever considered teaching a course but were held back by practical and technological limitations, Teachable is an option worth considering.
-This platform makes it possible for anyone to quickly set up a professional course while greatly simplifying all of the technical tasks such as organizing coursework, creating a professional website and sales pages, accepting payments, marketing, analytics and more.
+This platform makes it possible for anyone to quickly set up a professional course while greatly simplifying all technical tasks such as organizing coursework, creating a professional website and sales pages, accepting payments, marketing, analytics, and more.

-Of course, to succeed with Teachable, you do need one thing -a quality course.
+Of course, to succeed with Teachable, you do need one thing – a quality course.
 No platform can create that for you.
-On the other hand, if your main specialty is marketing you could always partner with an instructor to set up a course.
+On the other hand, if your primary specialty is marketing, you could always partner with an instructor to set up a course.
 Or you could teach a course on marketing!
-The way Teachable is structured you can easily start with one modest course and, as you get more familiar with the process, add more later.
+The way Teachable is structured, you can easily start with one modest course and, as you get more familiar with the process, add more later.

 One of the benefits of online teaching is that it’s not nearly as time-intensive as live teaching.
 Most of the coursework can be created once and then uploaded for students to access.
-You do have to provide a certain amount of support for students, but this isn’t as time-consuming as doing live lectures.
-Teachable is a powerful resource for anyone who is interested in online teaching as a part or full-time endeavor.
+You have to provide a certain amount of support for students, but this isn’t as time-consuming as live lectures.
+Teachable is a powerful resource for anyone interested in online teaching as a part-time or a full-time endeavor.